null

 Q. What do these Bunco terms mean?

-Bunco - (1) Term for the fun dice game enjoyed by groups across the globe.
-(2) Term for the occurrence of rolling three-of-a-kind of a certain number in a round.
-(3) also, see Bunko.
+Bunco - A term for the fun dice game that is enjoyed worldwide!
+Also a term for the occurrence of rolling three-of-a-kind of a certain number in a round.

-Ghost - When you are short a player, it's the name given to the absent player.
-Since you need four people playing at a table and you are missing one, you "pretend" there's a "ghost" playing as a substitute.
+Ghost Player - When you are short a player, this is the name given to the absent player.
+Since you need four people playing at a table and you are missing one, you pretend there's a "ghost" playing as a substitute.
 The ghost's teammate across the table will do the rolling for their team, and can usually take credit for any of the ghost's Buncos or winning rolls during the round.
 (Having a ghost as a partner can be very rewarding!)

 Mini Bunco - When a player rolls three-of-a-kind of another number that doesn't match the number of the current round.
 (For example, rolling three 6's in round 4.)